 Best for: exchange students, people in France staying in France for a relatively short period of time, people with an unlocked phone that they can use in France

-The main advantage of choosing a contract free plan is for the freedom it offers: you can decide to end your plan and switch suppliers at any time.
-What's more, with contract-free plans one of the more common offers from the low-cost providers, prices tend to be quite low, especially when combined with an internet plan.
+The main advantage of choosing a contract free plan is the freedom it offers: you can decide to end your plan and switch supplier at any time.
+What's more, with contract-free plans offered by low-cost providers, prices tend to be quite low, especially when combined with an internet plan.